Photo Credit: Lipe Borges

 I’m a South African-born photographer based on Cape Cod, with a focus on storytelling, identity, and human connection.
 Having grown up under Apartheid, I came to understand early on the power of photography—not only to witness truth, but to evoke empathy and spark change.
 That understanding continues to guide my work today.

 Over the past two decades, my work has appeared in publications including The New York Times, The Boston Globe, and many regional and national outlets.
-I've photographed humanitarian crises, natural disasters, and conservation efforts around the world, and I’ve collaborated extensively with nonprofits, rescue organizations, and editorial clients.
-In 2024, I was honored to be named the “Artist of the Year” by the Arts Foundation of Cape Cod.
+I’ve photographed humanitarian crises, natural disasters, and conservation efforts around the world, and I collaborate with nonprofits and businesses of all sizes, bringing a narrative approach to editorial and commissioned work alike.
+In 2024, I was honored to be named “Artist of the Year” by the Arts Foundation of Cape Cod.

-In addition to my documentary work, I lead photography workshops locally and internationally—most recently in Greece, Cuba and various locations in the US.
-I also founded Photo Artfolio, a curated platform that supports emerging and established photographers through exhibitions, mentorship, and grants.
+Alongside my documentary practice, I lead photography workshops both locally and internationally, and I am the founder of Photo Artfolio, a curated platform that supports photographers through exhibitions, mentorship, and grant opportunities.

 At its core, my work is about seeing—and helping others to see.
 I strive to capture the quiet, powerful moments that reveal who we are and what we long for, and to make visible the lives and stories that might otherwise remain unseen.